Rivian Automotive Inc. (RIVN) Stock: A Closer Look at the Market Potential - News Heater

 Many brokerage firms have already submitted their reports for RIVN stocks, with Exane BNP Paribas repeating the rating for RIVN by listing it as a “Outperform.”
 The predicted price for RIVN in the upcoming period, according to Exane BNP Paribas is $30 based on the research report published on August 11, 2023 of the current year 2023.

-Volatility was left at 6.18%, however, over the last 30 days, the volatility rate increased by 5.69%, as shares sank -7.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +64.73% upper at present.
+Volatility was left at 5.65%, however, over the last 30 days, the volatility rate increased by 4.40%, as shares surge +6.07% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +58.74% upper at present.

 Insider Trading